dbrizov/NaughtyBezierCurves/README.md

 - From the Top Menu -> GameObjects -> Create Other -> Bezier Curve
 - Right click in the Hierarchy View -> Create Other -> Bezier Curve
-- Drag the prefab in the Scene (The prefab is located in "Bezier Curves/Assets/Prefabs" folder)
+- Drag the prefab in the Scene (The prefab is located in "Assets/Bezier Curves/Prefabs" folder)

 Known Issues
 ------------